Skip to content

 The Nike Free Metcon 5 will be best for anyone wanting a training shoe that can do a little bit of everything but also want a well-rounded workout shoe that has a HIIT-focused training bias.

 For my HIIT workouts, plyometric-focused training sessions, and circuit workouts, the Nike Free Metcon 5 has delivered a well-rounded performance.
-I’ll typically reach for the Nike Free Metcon 5 over the Nike Metcon 8 for these styles of workouts.
+For these styles of workouts, I’ll typically reach for the Nike Free Metcon 5 over the Nike Metcon 8.

-I also think if you enjoy training shoes that have a bit more flexibility in the forefoot, then you’ll resonate with this model.
-For jump rope and jumping, this shoe feels responsive and reactive, for example.
+I also think this model will resonate with people who enjoy training shoes with a bit more flexibility in the forefoot.
+For jump rope, for example, this shoe feels responsive and reactive.

 For Nike Free Metcon training shoe fans, I think this model is a stronger shoe than its predecessor the Nike Free Metcon 4.
 I found that the 4 ran a little too snug and that it could be a pain to get on at times.